PlatONnetwork/client-sdk-java/doc/Java-SDK-en.md

 org.web3j.codegen.WasmFunctionWrapperGenerator.run(args);
 ```

-The `wasm` and` abi.json` files are generated after compiling the Wasm contract source code.
+The `wasm` and` abi.json` files are generated after compiling the WASM contract source code.

-The main functions supported by the Java wrapper class corresponding to the Wasm smart contract:
+The main functions supported by the Java wrapper class corresponding to the WASM smart contract:
 - Build and deploy
 - Determine contract validity
 - Invoking transactions and events